 Objectives – A qualitative, far-reaching statement of what you're trying to achieve.
 E.g. increasing company revenue by 10%

-Key results – A quantitative, measurable outcome – often within a set timeframe – showing what meeting that objective looks like.Example: by acquiring 100 new customers by Q3
+Key results – A quantitative, measurable outcome (often within a set timeframe) showing objectives have been met.
+E.g. acquiring 100 new customers by Q3

 Ever been asked by management to set big, exciting goals at the beginning of the year, only for them to be completely forgotten about a few months later?
 OKRs are a direct response to that.
-They break down the hugeness of traditional company goal-setting, helping you benchmark progress and keep everyone aligned within more manageable timeframes.
-They also help keep your wider company vision front-of-mind, so everyone can work with purpose – they get the wider picture of what they are working towards.
+They break down the hugeness of traditional company goal-setting, helping you benchmark progress and keep everyone aligned within more manageable time frames.
+They also help keep your wider company vision front-of-mind, so everyone can work with purpose—people can see how their efforts fit into the bigger picture.

 This all sounds great, but you shouldn’t have to expend extra effort and resource to measure how you’re actually doing against your goals.
 The whole idea of OKRs is to keep things simple.
-To make the whole thing effortless – so everyone is clear on what’s expected of them and how they’re doing against those expectations – try using one of these intuitive OKR tools.
+To make the whole thing effortless—so everyone is clear on what’s expected of them and how they’re doing against those expectations—enlist the help of an intuitive OKR tool.
 Since you can set OKRs for almost any part of your performance, there are a lot of different niches these tools cover.